-To Deep-Fry, the fat being used must get quite hot.
-The minimum temperature is usually around 350 F (180 C), though that’s a bit low for good chips.
-The key to good Deep-Frying is often to fry up small batches at once, so as not to lower the temperature of the oil.
+To deep-fry, the fat being used must get quite hot.
+The minimum temperature is usually around 180 C (350 F), though that’s a bit low for good chips.
+The key to good deep-frying is often to fry up small batches at once, so as not to lower the temperature of the oil.
 If the temperature lowers, the cooking time will take longer, and the food will absorb more oil and get greasy.

 Electric fryers (aka thermostatic fryers) can be more efficient than stove-top deep frying, because they heat the oil back up faster after one cooking batch is done, so that you can start the next batch sooner.
 They have an indicator light telling you when the oil has reached the desired temperature, though the thermostats in them are not always accurate.
 Electric fryers have lids to keep the splattering contained within the pot.
 Most now have lids that also have a filter built in, to filter the oil smell and keep it in the fryer.
 It can be time consuming to clean out an electric deep-fryer after use, so some electric ones now have pan inserts that you can lift right out and put in the dishwasher (for the question of whether to rinse the insert first, see the entry on dishwashers.)

-When the heating element goes in electric deep-fryers, it’s often cheaper to buy a new fryer than to replace the element.
+When the heating element goes in electric deep-fryers, it is sadly often cheaper to buy a new fryer than to replace the element.

-Many state fairs in America, such as the Minnesota State Fair (held annually in Falcon Heights, Minnesota, next to Saint Paul) are renowned for the cornucopia of Deep-Fried food on offer, usually on a stick.
+Many state fairs in the United States, such as the Minnesota State Fair (held annually in Falcon Heights, Minnesota, next to Saint Paul) are renowned for the cornucopia of deep-fried food on offer, usually on a stick.